balenaltd/handbook/docs/team/keeping-your-personal-information-up-to-date.md

 - personal contact number & email
 - next of kin name and contact number

-We ask foor this information so we can keep our records up to date, use when appropriate and make relevant changes when needed.
+We ask for this information so we can keep our records up to date, use when appropriate and make relevant changes when needed.
 For example, a change of name or country might mean that we need to issue a new contract for you.
 We rely on our records for orders and deliveries to team members.
 Contact details for a next of kin would be useful in case of an emergency, and personal number and email are used for various tools throughout the Balena life cycle.

 #### Your team